 I hope you found these tips and techniques helpful.
 I tried to convey the keys to an explosive start (block start) in a nutshell by highlighting the sprinting techniques of two of the best runners in the world.
 If you are looking for more information about sprinting feel free to visit our official website and explore sprinting programs.

 We help you achieve your best by giving you techniques and also giving you breakdowns of your runs.
-So if you’re someone who is interested in improving the speed and mechanics of your run, contact us and we’ll get back to you very soon.
+So if you’re someone who is interested in improving their sprinting mechanics quickly, send us an email or give us a call and we will most definitely be able to help!